Making a Malpractice Case Against Your Doctor

 What is Medical Malpractice?

-Medical malpractice is when a health care provider does not provide a patient with a standard level of care accepted by their industry, which results in the patient suffering further harm.
-Medical errors can happen at any stage in the process, in the diagnosis, treatment, or aftercare of an injury or illness.
+Medical malpractice is when a healthcare provider does not provide a patient with the standard level of care accepted by their industry, which results in the patient suffering further harm.
+Medical errors can happen at any stage in the process, including during the diagnosis, treatment, or aftercare of an injury or illness.

 Medical malpractice can result in severe injuries that can leave a patient with future medical bills, extended periods of lost work, and pain and suffering.
-Medical malpractice is a serious and expensive nationwide issue that you should address as soon as it happens.
-The following are some of the medical errors a healthcare professional can make that can result in harm:
+Medical malpractice is a serious and expensive nationwide issue that should be addressed as soon as it happens.
+The following are some of the medical errors healthcare professionals commit that can result in harm:

 - Misdiagnose or failure to diagnose